On the Complexity of Target Set Selection in Simple Geometric Networks: Majority Thresholds

 The last natural restriction of the threshold function, which is widely studied in the literature, is the case of majority thresholds, that is, for every $v\in V$ we have $t(v) = \lceil\deg(v)/2\rceil$.

 Before delving into the specific graph classes discussed in this work, we first examine how the general case (i.e., when the underlying graph is unrestricted) is proven to be hard.
 The first proof of \NPhness in this setting is due to \cite{Peleg1996}.
-The proof provided here is inspired by the proof of a related result concerning the inapproximability of \TSS given by \cite{Chen2009}.
+We give a sketch of a different proof that could be used to prove hardness in the general case as well, but it is important for us because it an also be used in the case of our graph classes.
+The idea is inspired by the proof of a related result concerning the inapproximability of \TSS given by \cite{Chen2009}.
 The idea is as follows.
-If the threshold of a vertex is not at majority, then it is either larger or smaller.
-In the first case, it is enough to increase its degree by appending dummy leaf vertices to it.
-Whenever this vertex gets activated it also activates the leafs for free.
-On the other hand, when a vertex has small threshold (i.e., it is lower than majority), we need to increase it.
-We cannot safely decrease the degree of the vertex, so we make use of a gadget that supplies the vertex with sufficiently many active neighbors \emph{for free}.
+Start with an arbitrary instance of \TSSshort and inspect the vertices that do not have their threshold set to majority.
+Let $v$ be a vertex satisfying $t(v) \neq \lceil \frac{\deg(v)}{2}\rceil$.
+If the threshold is larger than majority it suffices to increase its degree by attaching dummy leaf vertices with threshold~$1$~to~$v$.
+Correctness of this step comes from the fact that there is always an optimal solution of \TSSshort that does not include leafs with threshold~$1$.
+On the other hand, when~$v$ has threshold smaller than majority, we need to increase it because we cannot safely decrease the degree of~$v$.
+We make use of a gadget that will supply~$v$ with sufficiently many active neighbors \emph{for free}.
 This is achieved by the \emph{cherry gadget}.
-A cherry gadget is a path on three vertices $g^\ell,g^m,g^r$ (see \Cref{fig:cherry_gadget}).
+A cherry gadget is a path on three vertices $g^\ell,g^m,g^r$ and is attached to a vertex via the middle vertex $g^m$ (see \Cref{fig:cherry_gadget}).
+To be more precise, there are two cases: \begin{description} \item[Case 1] If $t(v)>\left\lceil \frac{\deg_G (v)}{2}\right\rceil$, attach $2t(v)-\deg_G(v)$ new vertices with threshold $1$ incident to $v$. \item[Case 2] If $t(v)< \left\lceil \frac{\deg_G (v)}{2}\right\rceil$, attach $\deg_G(v)-2t(v)$ cherry gadgets to $v$ as depicted in \Cref{fig:cherry_gadget}. \end{description}